kannan-ar/MariGold.Data.Database/README.md

 <h1>MariGold.Data.Database</h1>
 <p>
-MariGold.Data.Database is utility library to automate tedious database query operations.
+MariGold.Data.Database is a set of components to do common database query operations.
+It helps to automate most tedious
 </p>
 <h2>Usage</h2>
 <div class="highlight highlight-source-cs">